 The Value of Direct Instruction

-Educational pedagogy reminds teachers that to achieve best results with student engagement, learning capability and high interest, there is a need for explicit and direct instruction.
+Educational pedagogy reminds Montessori teachers that to achieve best results with student engagement, learning capability and high interest, there is a need for explicit and direct instruction.
 By this, we mean clear and unambiguous detail given in small groups.

 A Montessori class director will apply these pedagogical approaches to teaching with ‘A Three Period Lesson’.
-A student is observed so that their individual learning strategies can be identified, along with their unique capabilities and their interests.
-A lesson is then planned including previous learned information and a clear focus on concept taught.
-Generally the lesson incorporates concrete materials for sensorial exploration (First Period).
-The child will make use of own learning style, be it visual, auditory, kinaesthetic or a combination of these, to repeat the exercise until they feel comfortable they understand the new concept (Second Period).
-Finally the adult will assess understanding and mastery of learning (Third Period of the Three Period Lesson).
+A student is observed so that their individual learning strategies can be identified, along with their unique capabilities and their specific personal interests.
+A lesson is then planned including this previous learned information and a clear focus on concept is taught.
+Generally the lesson incorporates concrete materials for sensorial exploration (this constitutes the first period).
+The child will make use of own learning style, be it visual, auditory, kinaesthetic or a combination of these, to repeat the exercise until they feel comfortable they understand the new concept (this is the second period).
+Finally, the adult will assess understanding and mastery of learning (the third period of the Three Period Lesson).

-Adults empower students to perceive where they are in the process of learning through much constructive feedback and the process of conferencing.
+Adults have the ability to empower students to perceive where they are in the process of learning through much constructive feedback and the process of conferencing.